 We are thrilled you’re considering adopting from Dogs Forever.
 Below is some information on adopting from us.

 If you are interested in one of our dogs, please e-mail us at email@example.com.
 An application and a home visit are part of the adoption process.
-We have an all-volunteer staff and most of us have “day jobs” so it usually takes around one week to process an application.
+We have an all-volunteer staff and most of us have “day jobs” so it usually takes around two weeks to process an application.

 Our adoption fees vary based on age: